BCIT-Reseach-Long-Term-ISSP/bcit-reseach-long-term-issp.github.io/smart-device/hardware_and_wiring.md

 As identified on the image above, the PERF Shield has hardware for various purposes.

-The board uses four transistors to turn off and on the more power hungry sensors.
+The board uses four transistors to turn off and on the more power-hungry sensors.
 By using one of the digital pins to supply voltage to the transistor, power from the constant power supply pins can be controlled.

 Additionally, a group of resistors act as a voltage divider, downscaling the return voltage of the turbidity sensor from the max 4.5 volts to a max 3.0 volts.
-This is essential as the turbidity sensor requires 5.0 volts to operate and the return volatge of 4.5 volts is abovce the maximum 3.3 volts that the Arduino Zero can accept without frying the board.
+This is essential as the turbidity sensor requires 5.0 volts to operate and the return voltage of 4.5 volts is above the maximum 3.3 volts that the Arduino Zero can accept without frying the board.

 ### PERF Shield Wiring